Fourth Grade Curriculum Overview

 Fourth Grade Social Studies Curriculum Overview

 The fourth grade social studies curriculum contains numerous lessons, as well as worksheets and quizzes, organized into different chapters.
 Members use the social studies curriculum as a fourth grade social studies tutorial, for extra practice, or to supplement their homeschooling approach.
-Although the materials are extensive, social studies is included as an added bonus.
-It does not correlate to all state standards and is not animated.
+Although the materials are extensive, it does not correlate to all state standards and is not animated.

 - Ancient Civilization – Students will review the ancient civilizations of Mesopotamia, Egypt, and the Indus Valley.
 Students will explore their types of writing, mysteries, and wonders